-1. Remove and inspect draft hood and vent piping (connecting draft hood to chimney or vent) for obstructions, soot accumulation, rust or corrosion.
+- 1. Remove and inspect draft diverter and smoke pipe (connecting draft diverter to chimney or vent) for obstructions, soot accumulation, rust or corrosion.
 Clean and replace as necessary.
-Check tightness of joints; seal all joints where necessary.

-2. Check boiler flue passageways in the boiler sections for any blockage or soot accumulation.
-Remove draft hood, jacket top and cast iron dome.
-Using a flashlight, examine all flue passageways.

-a.
-If passageways are free of soot and obstructions, replace dome and seal with furnace cement.
+Check tightness of joints; seal all joints where necessary. - 2.
+Check boiler flue passageways in the boiler sections for any blockage or soot accumulation.
+Remove draft diverter, jacket top and flue collector.
+Using a flashlight, examine all flue passageways. - a.
+If passageways are free of soot and obstructions, replace collector and seal with furnace cement. - b.
+If passageways need cleaning, remove flueway baffles and burners as described in paragraph 3 below.
+Insert

-b.
-If passageways need cleaning, remove burners as described in paragraph 3 below.
-Insert long-handle bristle flue brush down between section tubes and upward through sections from combustion chamber in both diagonal directions to remove carbon from finned surfaces.
+- long-handle bristle flue brush down between section tubes and upward through sections from combustion chamber in both diagonal directions to remove carbon from finned surfaces.
 Vacuum debris.
-Replace dome and seal with furnace cement.
-3. Check and clean burner assembly.
+Replace the draft diverter and seal with furnace cement. - c.
+Reinstall jacket top panel and draft diverter. - 3.
+Check and clean burner assembly.
 Remove burner access panel.
 Lift burners up and to rear until burners are disengaged from orifices.
-Brush top of burners with soft bristle brush and blow out with air or vacuum.

-4. Check gas manifold for proper position and reassemble burners to the manifold.
+Brush top of burners with soft bristle brush and blow out with air or vacuum. - 4.
+Check gas manifold for proper position and reassemble burners to the manifold.
 Line up holes in burners with the orifices, and slide assembly back into position.
-BE SURE TO REINSTALL BURNERS WITH BURNER PORTS ON THE TOP SURFACE (UPRIGHT).

-5. When a low water cut-off, LWCO, has been utilized, follow the manufacturer's maintenance instructions.
-As a minimum, test the operation of electronic controls at least once a year.
-Remove clean and inspect the probe.
-Float type controls should be flushed once a month during the heating season.
-If the LWCO fails to operate properly it must be replaced.
-One probe type controls, remove, clean and test the probe once a month during the heating season.
-If the LWCO fails to operate properly it must be replaced.

-6. Follow "System Start-Up & Adjustments" procedures in Section 3 of this manual.
+BE SURE TO REINSTALL BURNERS WITH BURNER PORTS ON THE TOP SURFACE (UPRIGHT). - 5.
+When a low water cut-off has been utilized, follow the manufacturer's maintenance instructions.
+As a minimum, Inspect the probe and test the operation of electronic controls at least once a year.
+Remove, clean and inspect the probe.
+Float type controls should be flushed once a month during heating season.
+If the LWCO fails to operate properly it must be replaced. - 6.
+Follow "System Start-Up & Adjustments" procedures in Section 3 of this manual.

-Steam Boiler Cleaning Instructions
+STEAM BOILER CLEANING INSTRUCTIONS

-The following procedures must be followed on initial start-up and if the presence of sediment, sludge or impurities hamper proper boiler operations.
+The following procedures must be followed on initial startup and if the presence of sediment, sludge or impurities hamper proper boiler operations.

-1. With gate valves closed on supply and return lines, start burner and allow boiler to become pressurized so that the pressuretrol may be adjusted and set for limit cut-off desired (normally about 3 psi).
-Turn off burner and allow pressure to drop to 0 psi., then proceed with the following cleaning procedure.

-2. Remove the pressure relief valve.

-3. Add caustic soda (lewis lye) through this opening at the rate of one pound per thousand square feet of radiation capacity.
+- 1. With gate valves closed on supply and return lines, start burner and allow boiler to become pressurized so that the pressuretol may be adjusted and set for limit cut-off desired (normally about 3 psi).
+Turn off burner and allow pressure to drop to 0 psi., then proceed with the following cleaning procedure. - 2.
+Remove the pressure relief valve. - 3.
+Add caustic soda (lewis lye) through this opening at the rate of one pound per thousand square feet of radiation capacity.
 Scout, Squirk or similar steam boiler cleaners may be used instead of lye.
-Trisodium phosphate (1/4#) is also an excellent cleaner.

-4. Provide pipe connection (full size) from pressure relief valve opening to a convenient drain to serve as a vent.

-5. Fill the boiler with a manual fill valve until water starts to trickle from this pipe.
+Trisodium phosphate (1/4#) is also an excellent cleaner. - 4.
+Provide pipe connection (full size) from pressure relief valve opening to a convenient drain to serve as a vent. - 5.
+Fill the boiler with a manual fill valve until water starts to trickle from this pipe.